mosaicnetworks/babble-android/docs/first_app/my_first_babble_app.md

 ### Build, Run and Test

-Build you app and run it.
+Build your app and run it.
 You should now be able to start a chat with yourself and send messages to yourself as below:

 ![](./screenshots/first_chat.png "First Chat"){width=50%}